Do you have an LGBTIQ+ project in need of support?

 Photo credit: LGBTI+ Elders Dance Club by All The Queens Men (c) Image by Bryony Jackson

-ANZ & Sydney Mardi Gras Community Grants recipients:
+Previous recipients of ANZ & Sydney Mardi Gras Community Grants:

 • ACON (NSW) is a health organisation specialising in community health, inclusion and HIV/AIDS responses for people of diverse sexualities and genders.
 Received funds will help ACON deliver two programs for older LGBTIQ+ people including Community Support Network (CSN) that provides in-home practical support to older people living with HIV and the Community Visitor Scheme (CVS) to support the living facilities of LGBTIQ+ community elders.

 • All the Queens Men (VIC) runs the LGBTIQ+ Elders Dance Club, a social dance project inspired by research revealing that some LGBTIQ+ elders feel unsafe revealing their sexual orientation or gender identity when they access aged care service.
 Held monthly, LGBTI+ elders attend this free event to learn new dances and connect with other LGBTI+ elders and allies to combat ageism, homophobia and transphobia.